novasamatech/parity-signer/docs/src/development/UOS.md

 ##### *Legacy Multipart Payload*

-In real implementation, the Parity Signer ecosystem generalized all payloads as multipart messages.
+In real implementation, the Polkadot Vault ecosystem generalized all payloads as multipart messages.

 | bytes position | `[0]`  | `[1..3]` | `[3..5]`      | `[5..]`     |